fuzhen011/logging/README.md

 3. Open the logging_config.h and modify below settings if needed.

    - LOGGING_CONFIG - see [Memory Usage](#memory-usage)
+   - TIME_ON - if you need to add time information to the log, set to 1.
+Because it utilizes the sl_sleep_timer service, you need to set macro - SL_SLEEPTIMER_WALLCLOCK_CONFIG to 1 in sl_sleeptimer_config.h file.
    - LOGGING_BUF_LENGTH - size of the dedicated buffer for the full featured mode.
    - LOGGING_INTERFACE - decide which interface or both the logging will be sent to.
    - FATAL_ABORT - if assert the program when a fatal logging is called.